monicagiraldochica/bash_tutorial/docs/variables.md

 # Variables

-A very important aspect of programming is the ability to use a label (variable) to indicate some other quantity (a number, character, string or command).
-For example, I can use the variable `desktop` to represent the string `"/Users/monica/Desktop"`.
+An important aspect of programming is the ability to use a variables.
+For example, I can use the variable `desktop` to represent the string `"/Users/myuser/Desktop"`.
 Or the variable `year` to represent the number `2025`.

-Variables make the code more readable, short and organized and prevent typing errors.
+Variables make the code more readable, short and organized, and prevent typing errors.
 They are also useful in cases in which the actual value of a variable is not known before executing the program, or when you need to save the output of one command to use as input for another command.

 In Bash you don't specify data types.
-However, if the value that you are assigning is a string of characters, you should use quotation marks (`"`) between the beginning and the end of your string (especially if the string contains spaces).
+However, if the value that you are assigning is a string, you should use quotation marks between the beginning and the end of your string, especially if the string contains spaces.
 Be careful not to include any white space between the variable name, the equals sign, and the value.
 Additionally, be aware that the quotation marks used in Bash are `"` , which is different than those used in Microsoft Word.
-They look very similar, but Bash won't recognize the later ones.
+They look similar, but Bash won't recognize the later ones.
 So, if you copy-paste from Microsoft Word a command that includes quotation marks, you will get an error.

 ## Declaring variables